irodotos/docker-kubernetes/exercise1/answers.md

 GitHub Action that will automatically build and push the image to your Docker Hub account (the workflow should be initiated by the user).
 Provide the YAML of the workflow you made</h5>
-in the file .github/workflows the yaml file
+in the file .github/workflows the yaml file.